carbon-language/carbon-lang/lld/docs/index.rst

   * Extensive unit tests
   * Internal linker model can be dumped/read to textual format
-  * Internal linker model can be dumped/read to a new native format
-  * Native format designed to be fast to read and write
   * Additional linking features can be plugged in as "passes"
   * OS specific and CPU specific code factored out